Authenticating with IAM - Amazon ElastiCache for Redis

 Overview

-With IAM Authentication you can authenticate a connection to ElastiCache for Redis using Amazon IAM identities, when your cluster is configured to use Redis version 7 or above.
+With IAM Authentication you can authenticate a connection to ElastiCache (Redis OSS) using Amazon IAM identities, when your cache is configured to use Redis OSS version 7 or above.
 This allows you to strengthen your security model and simplify many administrative security tasks.
-With IAM Authentication you can configure fine-grained access control for each individual ElastiCache replication group and ElastiCache user and follow least-privilege permissions principles.
-IAM Authentication for ElastiCache Redis works by providing a short-lived IAM authentication token instead of a long-lived ElastiCache user password in the Redis AUTH or HELLO command.
+You can also use IAM Authentication to configure fine-grained access control for each individual ElastiCache cache and ElastiCache user, following least-privilege permissions principles.
+IAM Authentication for ElastiCache (Redis OSS) works by providing a short-lived IAM authentication token instead of a long-lived ElastiCache user password in the Redis OSS AUTH or HELLO command.
 For more information about the IAM authentication token, refer to the Signature Version 4 signing process in the the Amazon General Reference Guide and the code example below.

-You can use IAM identities and their associated policies to further restrict Redis access.
-You can also grant access to users from their federated Identity providers directly to Redis clusters.
+You can use IAM identities and their associated policies to further restrict Redis OSS access.
+You can also grant access to users from their federated Identity providers directly to Redis OSS caches.

-To use Amazon IAM with ElastiCache for Redis, you first need to create an ElastiCache user with authentication mode set to IAM, then you can create or reuse an IAM identity.
-The IAM identity needs an associated policy to grant the elasticache:Connect action to the ElastiCache replication group and ElastiCache user.
+To use Amazon IAM with ElastiCache (Redis OSS), you first need to create an ElastiCache user with authentication mode set to IAM.
+Then you can create or reuse an IAM identity.
+The IAM identity needs an associated policy to grant the elasticache:Connect action to the ElastiCache cache and ElastiCache user.
 Once configured, you can create an IAM authentication token using the Amazon credentials of the IAM user or role.
-Finally you need to provide the short-lived IAM authentication token as a password in your Redis Client when connecting to your Redis replication group node.
-A Redis client with support for credentials provider can auto-generate the temporary credentials automatically for each new connection.
-ElastiCache for Redis will perform IAM authentication for connection requests of IAM-enabled ElastiCache users and will validate the connection requests with IAM.
+Finally you need to provide the short-lived IAM authentication token as a password in your Redis OSS Client when connecting to your Redis OSS cache.
+A Redis OSS client with support for credentials provider can auto-generate the temporary credentials automatically for each new connection.
+ElastiCache (Redis OSS) will perform IAM authentication for connection requests of IAM-enabled ElastiCache users and will validate the connection requests with IAM.

 Limitations